stripe/connect-js/README.md

 # Connect.js ES Module

-Use Connect.js as an ES module.
+The [Connect.js library](https://stripe.com/docs/connect/get-started-connect-embedded-components) and its supporting API allows you to add connected account dashboard functionality to your website.
-This package contains initialization logic for Connect embedded components along with related types.
+This NPM package contains initialization logic for Connect embedded components along with related types.

 ## Installation